 Can accountants get a higher mortgage?

 Accountants with a minimum income of $150,000 can borrow up to 90% of the property value without paying LMI.
 Typically, borrowers have to pay Lenders Mortgage Insurance with less than 20% deposits.
-However, you might be eligible for an LMI waiver as an accountant.
+However, you might be an eligible accounting professional for an LMI waiver as an accountant.
 Additionally, your high-income profession might result in lower interest rates.

 Can accountants avoid LMI?